Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 * Track IP addresses of the users who downloaded your files.
 * Track date and time of each file downloads.
 * Track the usernames of the users downloading the files.
+* Track the User Agent of the visitors downloading the files.
 * Option to setup secure downloads for your files (the URL of the downloadable file will be hidden).
 * Option to upload a thumbnail image for each of your downloadable files.
 * Option to use a nice looking template to show your download now buttons.